AxelSantadi/Tucil1_13522155/README.md

-# Tucil1_13522155
 # Tugas Kecil 1 IF2211 Strategi Algoritma
+made by yours trully, Axel Santadi Warih

-Penyelesaian Cyberpunk 2077 Breach Protocol dengan Algoritma Brute Force
+# Penyelesaian Cyberpunk 2077 Breach Protocol dengan Algoritma Brute Force

 ## How to Run?
 1. Open a terminal on the repository folder